Weight cycling and Serre-type conjectures for unitary groups: Weight elimination

 \begin{lm} If $(x,y,z)$ and $(a,b,c)$ in $\Z^3_+$ are restricted weights, then $F(x,y,z) \cong F(a,b,c)$ if and only if $x-y = a-b$, $y-z = b-c$, and $x+y+z \equiv a+b+c \pmod{3(p-1)}$. \end{lm}

 \begin{proof} This follows immediately from the discussion in \S\ref{subsubsec:weights-gln}. \end{proof}

 We can now state and prove our main result on weight elimination.
-(Recall that if $\rbar: G_F \to \GL_3(\Fbar_p)$ is continuous and irreducible, then we let $W_w(\rbar)$ denote the set of weights $V$ for which $\rbar$ is modular of weight $V$.)
+(Recall from Definition~\ref{df:modular} that if $\rbar: G_F \to \GL_3(\Fbar_p)$ is continuous and irreducible, then we let $W_w(\rbar)$ denote the set of weights $V$ for which $\rbar$ is modular of weight $V$.
+This set depends on the axiomatic setup of Section~\ref{sec: abstract framework}.)

 \begin{thm} Suppose that $\rbar : G_F \to \GL_3(\fpb)$, and let $w|p$ be a place of $F$ such that $\rbar|_{G_{F_w}}$ is irreducible and such that Axiom~\emph{\ref{axiom: crystalline lifts of specified type}} is satisfied.
 Continue to assume that $F_w = \qp$.
 Suppose that the weight $F(x,y,z)$ is such that either